aronfowler/lovelyman/_posts/2020-04-16-Public-Buses-Travel-in-Many-Directions-but-Not-That-One.md

 ---
 layout: post
 title: "Public Buses Travel in Many Directions, but Not That One"
-Summary: "On the appropriateness of 'creative' and 'culture-led' regeneration in Wakefield"
+summary: "On the appropriateness of 'creative' and 'culture-led' regeneration in Wakefield"
 author: "Lovely Man"
 ---